lucamerighi/blackjack/README.md

+# Blackjack

-# Simple implementation of the blackjack game in Python with Tkinter
+Simple implementation of the game of Blackjack in Python using Tkinter